TobiasVanDyk/gkrellm-uguru-for-GKrellM2/Readme.md

 http://gkrellm.srcbox.net/Plugins.html

 To add to this blast from the past here is an image dump of the now sadly demised thinkblog.org of 14 July 2006 to 4 April 2006.
-I addition to the mention of my uguru plug-in this page captures a few other much more noteworhy events such as:
+I addition to the mention of my uguru plug-in this page captures a few other much more noteworthy events such as:

 ### 01 June 2006
 ### Ubuntu 6.06 Released